How To Set Sales Goals That Make Sense

 What are your company's sales goals?

-You have one, right?
+You have some, right?
 Ok, I am going to go out on a limb here and say you do have a sales goal for your business.
 If you don't, no problem.
-I am going to explain to you the best way to set it.
+I am going to explain to you how to set sales goals that make sense.

 For those of you who do have a sales goal, how did you arrive at that number?
 Was it based on past or current performance?
 What you have seen others achieve?
 What you thought sounded good?
 Something else?

 I'll be totally honest.
 When I set the revenue goals for our gym, it was driven by nothing more than ego.
 In fact, in the beginning, it wasn't a revenue goal at all, it was the total number of clients.
 I figured when I hit 100 clients I'd be golden, never even taking the time to think what that actually meant revenue wise for the business.
 Or even more importantly, for me.
 (Yeah, I like to eat too).